 - Cool down at an easy pace for five minutes.

 As its name implies, HIIT is intense.
-If you're just starting out, don't feel you need to sprint.
+If you're just starting out, don't feel like you need to sprint.
 A mix of walking and running might be just your speed.
 But do increase the intensity as you get fitter.
-Also, don't do HIIT every day.
+And don't do HIIT every day.
 Your body needs time to recover after tough workouts, so it's best to space these workouts a couple of days apart.

 Resistance Training Is Key in Any Gym Plan for Weight Loss

 If you're not strength training, you're not reaching your full weight-loss potential.
 Strength training builds muscle mass, which not only makes you look lean and toned as you lose fat, but it also increases your metabolism.
-According to Paige Kinucan and Len Kravitz, Ph.D. of the University of New Mexico, muscle is responsible for up to 20 percent of your total daily energy expenditure, while fat only accounts for less than 5 percent.
+According to Paige Kinucan and Len Kravitz, PhD of the University of New Mexico, muscle is responsible for up to 20 percent of your total daily energy expenditure, while fat only accounts for less than 5 percent.
 The more muscle you have, the more calories you'll burn around the clock.

-There are many different types of resistance training programs for many different goals, whether it's building size, strength or endurance.
+There are many different types of resistance-training programs for many different goals, whether it's building size, strength or endurance.
 The fact is, any one of these programs is beneficial for fat loss as long as it is challenging enough and gets progressively more challenging.

 Circuit and Tabata Training at the Gym for Weight Loss

 Circuit training involves doing several different exercises back-to-back with no rest in between sets.
 You do a certain number of reps for one exercise, then immediately move to the next.
 At the end of one round, you'll rest for a minute or two and then repeat the round as many times as you would like.
 You can rotate between almost any gym machine or exercise.

 Tabata training is a type of HIIT workout in which you do an exercise for 20 seconds, then rest for 10 seconds, and repeat that for eight rounds.
 After eight rounds, which equals four minutes, you switch to your next exercise.
 Just like with interval sprints, the idea is to really work for that 20 seconds, then enjoy the following 10-second rest.

-For a Circuit workout, try:
+For a circuit workout, try:

-- Pushups (12 reps, regular or knees).
+- Push-ups (12 reps, regular or knees)

-- Squat curls and presses (12 reps).
+- Squat curls and presses (12 reps)

-- Sumo squats: (12 reps).
+- Sumo squats (12 reps)

-- Plank hold (30 to 60 seconds).
+- Plank hold (30 to 60 seconds)

-- Reverse lunges (12 reps).
+- Reverse lunges (12 reps)

-- Dumbbell rows (12 reps).
+- Dumbbell rows (12 reps)

-- Kettlebell swings (15 to 25 reps).
+- Kettlebell swings (15 to 25 reps)

-- Shoulder presses (12 reps).
+- Shoulder presses (12 reps)

 For a Tabata workout, try:

-- Reverse lunges.
+- Reverse lunges

-- Mountain climbers.
+- Mountain climbers

-- Jump squats.
+- Jump squats

-- Renegade rows.
+- Renegade rows

-- Kettlebell swings.
+- Kettlebell swings

-You can download a tabata timer app for your phone to make timing easy.
+You can download a Tabata timer app for your phone to make timing easy.
 Remember to warm up before your workout.